 I’m so passionate about writing and somewhere along the way, my daughter caught the writing bug.
 She was published in Stranger Sagas: Stories from Massachusetts as a short story contest winner for her story What Is It?

-Please enjoy these short cliffhanger stories by myself and daughter, Mikayla Black.
+Please enjoy these short cliffhanger stories by my daughter and me, Mikayla Black.

 CORNER BOOTH – By: Mia L. Hazlett and Mikayla L. Black